 The Owner's Representative provides planning, design, construction and development related advisory services.
-In connection with the Phase II Project, the Owner's Representative will (i) coordinate the interaction and decision making of, and assist in the coordination of, the Provider, the Construction Manager, and all of the Provider's contracted professionals and consultants (including the Architect), and (ii) act as the day-to-day point of contact between the Corporation and the Construction Manager.
+In connection with the Phase II Project, the Owner's Representative (a) coordinates the interaction and decision making of, and assist in the coordination of, the Provider, the Construction Manager, and all of the Provider's contracted professionals and consultants (including the Architect), and (b) acts as the day-to-day point of contact between the Corporation and the Construction Manager.

 The Corporation's primary point of contact with the Owner's Representative is Mr. W. Robert Everett PE, MBA.
-Mr. Everett has 26 years of construction experience, and has worked on senior living, multi-family, schools, biotechnology manufacturing facilities with class I 0,000 clean rooms, class A office, commercial shopping centers, high end residential and mixed-use complexes, pharmaceutical labs, animal labs, college and university buildings, medical, industrial recreational and military projects.
+Mr. Everett has 27 years of construction experience, and has worked on senior living, multi-family, schools, biotechnology manufacturing facilities with ISO class 10,000 clean rooms, class A office, commercial shopping centers, high end residential and mixed-use complexes, pharmaceutical labs, animal labs, college and university buildings, medical, industrial recreational and military projects.

-Phase II Assumptions and Analysis
+2. Phase II Assumptions and Analysis